 Once out of the oven, let the cakes rest for 5-10 minutes; they’ll become firmer as they sit.

 At this point, you’re ready to serve.
-I like to whip up a quick sour cream dip, but you can serve however you like!
+I like to whip up a quick crab cake sauce, but you can serve however you like!

 There are a few tasty variations you can try with this recipe!
 In place of jackfruit, you could use canned hearts of palm or artichoke hearts.
 Both offer unique flavors and textures but create a delicious vegan crabless cake!